eroicaleo/iOSAppDevelopmentwithSwiftSpecialization/Course2NotesiOSAppDevelopmentBasics.md

 Make the 4 buttons super easy.

-* select all 4 the buttons we created, then press the leftmost of the 4 icons in the left bottom corner of `View Controller Scene`.
+* select all 4 the buttons we created, then press the leftmost of the 4 icons in the right bottom corner of `View Controller Scene`.
 * Click `Stack View` in the left pane and then `attribute inspector`.
 * Most important part is `Alignment` and `Distribution`, which we use `Fill equally`.
 	* `Fill equally`: what we want.